 What are the special rules for the terminally ill?

-Under normal rules for Attendance Allowance and Disability Allowance a person has to have needed care for a certain length of time before they can get these benefits.
+Under normal rules for Attendance Allowance and Personal Independence Payment a person has to have needed care for a certain length of time before they can get these benefits.
 Under the special rules there is no such qualifying period, neither does the person have to prove what care they need.

 People who are terminally ill do not need to have a medical examination if they are claiming Employment and Support Allowance and they do not need to wait 13 weeks before getting a component.